huyuhuster/daisydoc/docs/intro.md

 ^^^

-Daisy framework is developed by the daisy group of IHEP CC.
+Daisy framework is developed by the daisy group of HEPS CC.
 Check out our community documentation to learn more about us and how we work.
 :::
 ::::